russHyde/code_as_data/README.md

+# code-as-data

+## Environment

+This project uses
+- `conda` to manage the python-based and command-line tools and to install the base R release
+- and `renv` to manage the installation of any R packages

+To set up the project, first install the `conda` environment, activate it, then install the `renv` environment

-If you've got `conda` installed and want to reproduce the results:
+Once you've got `conda` installed:

 ```
 # To create an identical environment (req Ubuntu)
-conda create --name code_as_data --file envs/requirements.txt
+conda create --name code-as-data --file envs/requirements.txt
 ```

 ```
 # To create a similar environment
-conda env create --file envs/environment.yml
+conda env create --file envs/environment.yml --name code-as-data
 ```

-Activate the environment
+Activate the conda environment

 ```
-conda activate code_as_data
+conda activate code-as-data
 ```

-Some of the R packages used in this project are not on anaconda, CRAN or Bioconductor.
-These are installed by the script `scripts/00-setup-env.R`.
-See the 'remotes' entry in the config for details of the packages that are installed in this way.

-Install any remaining dependencies, and make any non-version-controlled directories (data, results etc)
+To install the R environment (and also make any non-version-controlled
+directories: data, results etc):

 ```
 ./setup